Cash 1 Blog

 As is the case with any scam, go with your gut instinct.
 If you have any hesitation about what they’re offering or how they are offering it, choose the side of caution and stay away.
 No ‘miracle cleanse’ is worth the risk of identity theft and financial ruin.

-CASH 1 wants you to keep as much of your own money as you can, but if you do find yourself a little short this month, come see us and get a loan online.
+CASH 1 wants you to keep as much of your own money as you can, but if you do find yourself a little short this month, come see us in Arizona, Nevada, or Utah and get a loan online.
 Cash loans online offer lower payments spread out over longer periods of time.
 The best online installment loans will offer you a longer period than typical short term loans.
 With the options to choose payment plans between 3 and 18 months you have the freedom to select the plan that works best for you.